mesmacosta/google-datacatalog-governance-best-pratices/tag-central/README.md

 Creates Data Catalog Tag Templates from [datacatalog-templates](https://github.com/GoogleCloudPlatform/datacatalog-templates) using terraform resources.
 It also sets up the IAM permissions for 3 personas: Data Governor, Data Curator and Data Analyst.

 Follow the instructions and make sure you have set up the [.tvars](terraform/.tfvars) with your environment values before running `terraform`.
-The IAM members for the suggested personas can be any of: user:{emailid}, serviceAccount:{emailid}, group:{emailid} or domain:{domain}.
+The IAM members for the suggested personas can be any of: `user:{emailid}, serviceAccount:{emailid}, group:{emailid} or domain:{domain}`.

 The [datacatalog_tag_template.tf](terraform/datacatalog_tag_template/main.tf) contains 4 Tag Templates: Data Engineering Template, Derived Data Template, Data Governance Template and Data Quality Template.
 They are suggestions, change the Tag Template Fields to fit your needs.